 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 Are you traveling to Barcelona with a toddler or baby?
 I’m sure you’re excited to come to this marvelous city, but you have doubts about what you’ll need.
 Will my stroller fit in on the Barcelona streets?
 Do restaurants have highchairs?
 Relax.
 I’ve raised three kids in Barcelona, and we’ve traveled overseas over 10 times.
-I’m also a believer in being ultra-practical and realistic when it comes to packing for my kids.
+I also believe in being practical and realistic when it comes to packing for my kids.
 This post will help you eliminate the bulky baby gear and minimize your list to the necessary items.
 Enter – the ultimate Barcelona packing list for babies and toddlers!

 What to pack for Barcelona: babies and toddlers

 I know it’s stressful traveling with a baby and little children.
 I can vividly remember the times I’ve been back and forth in a plane from Barcelona to California.
 I’m the type of mom who overprepares and still breaks a sweat during the whole 12 hours on a plane.
 While this list is not exhaustive, they will help you when you have to carry your child in Casa Batlló or fold up your stroller in an elevator.
 Read on for more!